DM2-ND/CiteExplainer/index.md

 **Evaluation methods**: Area Under the Curve (AUC) and Average Precision (AP).

-**Algorithms**: We adopt the basic [Graph Convolutional Networks (GCN)](https://arxiv.org/abs/1609.02907) with node attributes, and [Text Graph Convolutional Networks (TextGCN)](https://arxiv.org/abs/1809.05679) as our baseline methods.
+**Algorithms**: We adopt [Graph Convolutional Networks (GCN)](https://arxiv.org/abs/1609.02907) with node attributes, and [Variational Graph Auto-Encoders](https://arxiv.org/abs/1611.07308) as our baseline methods.
 In practice, we use a two-layer GCN to learn the node representations.
 We calculate the inner product of two nodes of a potential link as the predicted prabability of the link.
 For the GCN model with node attributes, we take the text feature as node attributes following this strategy: First, we pre-process the text of all papers in a dataset with segmentation, stemming and filtering the stopwords.
 Then we choose 1,000 words with the highest average TF-IDF values as the feature words.
-For the value of the feature vectors, we take the raw frequency of feature words.
+We take the normalized word frequencies of feature words as feature vector.
 Finally, the feature vector is considered the node attribute.

-TODO:
-More models.
-State-of-art link prediction models.
-VGAE
-GraphSAGE

 ### Experimental Settings of Citation Contextual Text Generaion